 I Want My Jetpack: Flying cars and lifelike robot slaves in 2019.
 The giant animated billboards, however, have become a reality.

-I Will Show You X: When Leon shoots Holden, the interrogator who asks him about his mother.
+I Will Show You X: Before Leon shoots Holden, the interrogator who asks him about his mother.

 Japan Takes Over the World: Remembered as one of the classic examples, even though the "Asian" culture in the movie wasn't strictly just Japanese.
 The building-size geisha advertisement, however, is a classic example of the trope and was more or less the image of how people in The Eighties expected things to go down.